Should you hire a paid media agency? An honest framework

 What should a paid media agency concretely deliver in the first month?

 Five minimum deliverables.
-Full audit of the existing account in the first 5-10 working days.
+Full audit of the existing account in the first days.
 Campaign restructure or build with setup for AI Max, Smart Bidding, Conversions API and data-driven attribution.
-Writing 20-30 new creative assets per major campaign.
-Implementing a structured testing plan on at least 10% of budget.
+Writing new creative assets at volume per major campaign.
+Implementing a structured testing plan on part of the budget.
 Monthly report linking platform to profit, not just Google Ads screenshots.
-Plus weekly calls with the person working directly on the account.
+Plus regular calls with the person working directly on the account.

 How do I decide if my business is ready for a paid media agency?